Azure/azure-powershell/src/KeyVault/KeyVault/help/Import-AzKeyVaultCertificate.md

 ```

 ### -PolicyPath
 A file path to specify management policy for the certificate that contains JSON encoded policy definition.
+Mutual-exclusive to PolicyObject.

 ```yaml
 Type: System.String